 Wood emphasizes that there is a difference between "detox" and treatment - detox will clear the substance of use out of one's system, but it is ongoing treatment that is needed, including seeking group or individual counselling, learning new coping skills, and, if possible, changing one's social environment (e.g., changing friends or moving).

-While a medication called naltrexone (ReVia®) may play a role in treatment for alcohol or opiate addiction (it blocks the "high"), Wood notes that it is not a cure.
-(Generally, naltrexone serves as only one part of a treatment plan that most often includes counselling or attending a self-help group.)
-The use of methadone to assist in treating addiction to opioids (e.g., heroin, codeine, or oxycodone) is controversial – while some feel that it is a substitution of one addiction for another, the Centre for Addiction and Mental Health believes that it can be used safely in a supervised program.
-Nonetheless, methadone treatment is not a "cure" and, like all treatments for addiction, it requires a commitment from the person involved.
+A medication called naltrexone (ReVia®) is not effective in reducing the long-term use of opioids even when it is combined with psychosocial support such as counselling or self-help groups.
+The use of methadone (Methadose®) or buprenorphine/naloxone (Suboxone®) to assist in treating addiction to opioids (e.g., heroin, codeine, or oxycodone) is by far the most effective therapy available.
+The Centre for Addiction and Mental Health believes that it can be used safely in a supervised program.
+Nonetheless, replacement therapy with methadone or buprenorphine/naloxone is not a "cure" and, like all treatments for addiction, it requires a commitment from the person involved.